skyscrapers/documentation/kubernetes/README.md

 The best place to start is this walk-through.
 After that you can read more in-depth documentation on specific topics in their respective files in this folder.

+If you are new to Kubernetes, check the [getting started page](getting_started.md) for more information.

 - [Walk-through of the Skyscrapers' Kubernetes cluster](#walk-through-of-the-skyscrapers-kubernetes-cluster)
   - [Requirements](#requirements)
   - [Authentication](#authentication)